Table of Contents:

 - What is outsourcing software development?

-- What are the possible service models in outsourcing software development?
+- Major service models in software development outsourcing

 - How much does outsourcing software development cost?